erneskipython2/minesweeper/README.md

 	-Added logic for multiple sessions, login with JWT, updated postman collections -Added validation for WON party
 	-Added Sonar and Dockerfile and Swagger
+	-Added final revitions, javadoc, swagger and the readme organized

 ## TODO